Skip the clothes: 10 Awesome Gifts for New Parents

 My #1 priority now in a gift is usefulness, and then style.

-Your kid has maybe one opportunity a month (if that) to wear a frilly dress or mini tuxedo in their first six months of life.
+Your kid has maybe one opportunity a month (even less during quarantine...) to wear a frilly dress or mini tuxedo in their first six months of life.
 It might be crazy cute, and totally their style, but as a new parent there are things you NEED way more.

 So for those friends, grandparents, siblings, etc who are looking for the perfect gift for the new parents to be, here is our top 10 list: